 - How Much Money Does Our Frugality Save?
 (Spoiler: $56,000+/Year)

 - 9 Money Mistakes To Avoid For Debt-Free Living

 - Everything ‘Married…With Children’ Did That Kept Them Poor

 How We Got Here

-For the full story: How Luck Made My Husband a Rich Man
+You can read almost the full story here: How Luck Made My Husband a Rich Man

 In 5 years, less time for most small new humans to figure out multiplication and division we will have the blessing of at least an additional $500,000-$600,000 thrown into our savings bucket (if all goes to plan).

 We had a good run in the stock market.
 Hubby was lucky with his old employer whose stock ticker just hit all-time highs today at $1000/share.
 We know a few other couples like us who shared similar runs and similar luck.

 No one discusses it though.
 It’s just something that happened.
 This is what happens when you find wealth before you find a goal for it.
 Hubby landed early enough into a rock star company and when it took off, it took off with everybody on it, like it or not.

 It’s Sunday night, he’s playing a free RPG on his phone and I’m buried in bed, under the sheets, wondering what is it I can do to inject a better meaning for our money besides the directionless nothing right now.